elmarmertens/ClarkGanicsMertensSPFfancharts/README.md

-# REPLICATION FILES

-WORK IN PROGRESS

-## “Constructing Fan Charts from the Ragged Edge of SPF Forecasts“ and “What Is the Predictive Value of SPF Point and Density Forecasts?“
+# REPLICATION FILES for “Constructing Fan Charts from the Ragged Edge of SPF Forecasts“ and “What Is the Predictive Value of SPF Point and Density Forecasts?“ by Clark, Ganics, and Mertens

+# WORK IN PROGRESS

 This readme file describes the set of replication files (“the replication set“) for two papers: